 Keep in mind that you will need to contact each bank separately and work with them to pay off any balances.
 You can either save up to pay off each balance in full or talk to the bank about setting up a payment plan.
 Once the balance is paid off, request that each bank report to ChexSystems that the account has been paid in full.

 Disputing a Fraudulent Account

 There is also the possibility that someone opened an account in your name without your permission or knowledge, also known as identity theft.
 If that person mismanages the account, it could show up on your ChexSystems report.
 You need to take several steps to dispute this and have the account removed from your ChexSystems report.
 You also should pull a copy of your credit report and check for signs of identity theft there, as well.

 If you find evidence of identity theft on your ChexSystems or credit report, take the following steps to remediate the issue:

 - Contact the bank and explain that you did not open the account.
 You should also ask for basic information about the account so you can file your police report.

-- Send the police report to the bank, then contact the credit bureaus and ChexSystems, explaining that the account was opened as a result of identity theft.
+- Send the police report to the bank, and then contact the credit bureaus and ChexSystems, explaining that the account was opened as a result of identity theft.
 You will also need to dispute the account and fraudulent charges, which ChexSystems allows you to do online, via mail, or by fax.
 Keep in mind that this process can take up to 30 days.

 Living Without a Bank Account